RYQ-22/Subtitle-Processor/README.md

 python subtitle_processor.py -d /path/to/directory text_pattern1 text_pattern2 ...
 ```

-Make sure `ffmpeg` is installed in you system.
+Make sure `ffmpeg` is installed on you system.